microsoft/oss-ssc-framework/specification/README.md

-# OSS SSC Framework Specification
+# Maintaining the OSS SSC Framework Specification

 > ⭐: **Click
 > _[here](Open_Source_Software_(OSS)_Secure_Supply_Chain_(SSC)_Framework.pdf)_ for the PDF of the specification**